Type 2 diabetes and weight loss surgery (bariatrics) are often discussed.

 Bariatric surgery must be performed within accepted guidelines.
 This includes ongoing patient education and follow-up care.
-Your surgeon wants to ensure that you are living a healthy lifestyle, which includes eating nutrient rich foods and getting adequate exercise.
-This level of care can help you put diabetes behind you so that you can get used to your new, healthful, and energized life.
+Your surgeon wants to ensure that you live a healthy lifestyle, including eating nutrient-rich foods and getting adequate exercise.
+This level of care can help you put diabetes behind you so you can get used to your new, healthy, and energized life.

 Will Insurance Cover Weight Loss Surgery?

-Many insurance companies do cover weight loss surgery, since studies are showing that bariatrics contributes to health and can help treat type 2 diabetes.
+Many insurance companies cover weight loss surgery since studies show that bariatrics contribute to health and can help treat type 2 diabetes.

-Your insurance company may ask you to complete a weight loss program before turning to bariatric surgery.
+Your insurance company may ask you to complete a weight loss program before undergoing bariatric surgery.
 This shows the agency that you attempted to lose weight the conventional way before opting for surgery.